 All Things to All Seniors

-While some of the websites that we will examine specialize in one or just a few categories, some of the most popular senior-focused websites attempt to be all-inclusive, with wide-ranging coverage of entertainment, financial, health, home, leisure, sports, and travel topics.
+While some of the websites that I will examine specialize in one or just a few categories, some of the most popular senior-focused websites attempt to be all-inclusive, with wide-ranging coverage of entertainment, financial, health, home, leisure, sports, and travel topics.
 This tends to work quite well when the website in question has a substantial amount of information, or, in the case of websites largely comprising forums and discussion groups, has enough participation from a sufficient number of people to make it worthwhile.

 One popular website is SeniorWorld Online, which offers "Resources for Active Seniors in the Digital Age", organized into eight categories: Your Health; Home & Garden; Your Money; Life, Leisure & Sports; Real Estate; Travel & Recreation; News & Opinion; Arts & Entertainment.
 Within each of the categories, there are subcategories, within which one will find a number of articles.
 For example, the Your Money category is divided into Financial Planning, Social Security, Insurance, Taxes, On the Job, and The Wise Consumer.